neurogenetics/Peru_course/README.md

 # tabix -p vcf BURDEN_INPUT.vcf.gz
 ```

-check overview of files that are in the folder:
+check overview of files that are in the folder
 ```
 %%bash
 cd GWAS_course_files/BURDEN/